 3: Map out your executive targets

-Once you’ve identified a hospital or IDN that you want to sell to, you will want to define your top contacts.
+Once you’ve identified a hospital or IDN that you want to sell to, it’s time to define your top contacts.
 Typically, those would be some mix of the following:

 How do you find this contact information?
 Of course, it’s a good idea to leverage your network and current client base for a warm introduction.
-But if you’re hoping to break into uncharted territories, our data platform can help you grab the contact information you need.
+But if you’re hoping to break into uncharted territories, our data platform provides the title and contact information you need.
 You want to know where your contact’s priorities lie, where they are investing money, and if any compelling events could create a need for what you have to sell.

 It’s also worth focusing on cross-functionality.
 You’ll want to ingrain yourself in the account and develop champions across the organization.
 Depending on what you’re selling, there’s a decent possibility that a “value committee” will be involved.